There are different methods of installation, depending on your situation.

 Live development environment#

-One option for developers who want to actively develop from source is to follow the instructions from Building from source.
+One option for developers who want to actively develop from source is to follow the instructions from Bundling for Blender.
 However, creating a build, uninstalling the old add-on, and installing a new build is a slow process.
 Although it works, it is very slow, so we do not recommend it.

 The downside with this approach is that if a new dependency is added, or a compiled dependency version requirement has changed, or the build system changes, you’ll need to fix your setup manually.
 But this is relatively rare.